 In a busy office, medical assistants can sanitize common touchpoints such as counters, doorknobs and pens.
 They can screen patients for symptoms of illness, such as fever.
 They can remind visitors to wash their hands and stay a safe distance from one another.
 Medical assistants can also use a patient’s waiting time to educate them about disease prevention.
 Medical assistants play an essential role during a crisis and are instrumental in saving the lives of their patients.

 Medical assistants are essential workers and you can become one in as little as nine months.
 Many vocational schools even offer online classes to support those at home.
-Becoming a medical assistant is a rewarding and challenging career choice where you can help save lives daily.
+Becoming a medical assistant is a rewarding and challenging career choice where you can help save lives daily and truly be an essential worker.

 Did learning about how medical assistants are essential workers interest you?
 Ready to work alongside colleagues that want to help their patients stay healthy?
 Ready for an exciting new career in the medical assisting field?
 PCI Health Training Center’s Medical Assistant program prepares a graduate online to work as an entry-level Medical Assistant.
 Within this general career category there are several specialty areas, including Medical Administrative Office Assistant, Clinic Assistant, Clinic Tech, Medical Office Manager, Phlebotomist and Physical Therapy Aide in a doctor’s office, clinic or hospital out-patient clinic.
 Contact PCI Health Training Center for more information on how to become a medical assistant and start a rewarding career today.